-OFF STREET PARKING SPACES: 241 (3 LEVEL STACKER) PROPOSED UNIT COUNT: 241 TOTAL NUMBER OF UNITS: 241 not exceed more than 50% of the allocation of the development parcel receiving the transferred units.
+OFF STREET PARKING SPACES: 241 (3 LEVEL STACKER) TOTAL NUMBER OF UNITS: 241 PROPOSED UNIT COUNT: 241 not exceed more than 50% of the allocation of the development parcel receiving the transferred units.
 As per the PWD-4 zoning regulations, the maximum number of residential units is 3,100 units.
 Unused densities may be transferred to another parcel.
-The number of dwelling units per parcel may increase or decrease provided that the number of dwelling units being transferred does lable A shows the original density distribution across the 13 parcels.
+The number of dwelling units per parcel may increase or decrease provided that the number of dwelling units being transferred does receiving parcel, which is below the 50% allocation cap.
+Table B shows the proposed density distribution that transfers 66 units from parcel A to B, which is a 37.5% increase in the allocation of the